birdglove2/guildfi-assignment/README.md

 - Write and end-to-end test to test that all services can work together with frontend.
 - Implement Redis for transaction service.
+- Fix CI test of transaction.
+It is broken because it cannot connect to postgres, I remove it for now.

 # For scalability